“In order to carry out positive action we must develop a positive vision.”

 The Volunteers assist in the three key areas of –

-- Wildlife Monitoring – The Volunteers keep an eye out for the movement of wildlife, especially Tigers moving in and out of the Ranthambhore Tiger Reserve.
+- Wildlife Monitoring : The Volunteers keep an eye out for the movement of wildlife, especially Tigers moving in and out of the Ranthambhore Tiger Reserve.
 In a handful of cases, a Volunteer has even tracked and followed a tiger for over 235 kms to the neighboring state of Madhya Pradesh, which helped map out the migratory corridors of the Tigers of Ranthambhore for the first time.
 The information obtained through this exercise has never been seen before and has evaded generations of forest officers and scientists.
+The discovery and monitoring of new breeding populations of tigers in the Kailadevi Wildlife Sanctuary and adjoining Dholpur district, are solely due to their efforts.

 During such scenarios, a Volunteer manages the situation by acting as an intermediary for both sides.
 They report cattle kills, make sure that no one plays foul or poison carcasses, and their advocacy for timely cattle compensation plays a very significant role in the protection of the Tiger.